mercadona/rele/docs/settings.rst

 **Optional**

-Set custom options for the client.
+Provide custom options for publisher and subscriber client.
+Following are three of the options.

-1. The api_endpoint property can be used to override the default endpoint provided by the client when transport is not explicitly provided.
+1. The `api_endpoint` property can be used to override the default endpoint provided by the client when transport is not explicitly provided.

-2. The client_cert_source property can be used to provide a client certificate for mTLS transport.
+2. The `client_cert_source` property can be used to provide a client certificate for mTLS transport.
 If not provided, the default SSL client certificate will be used if present.

-3. The universe_domain property can be used to override the default "googleapis.com" universe.
+3. The `universe_domain` property can be used to override the default "googleapis.com" universe.
 Note that the api_endpoint property still takes precedence; and universe_domain is currently not supported for mTLS.

-For more information, please see `Publisher Client <https://cloud.google.com/python/docs/reference/pubsub/latest/google.cloud.pubsub_v1.publisher.client.Client>`_ and `Subscriber Client <https://cloud.google.com/python/docs/reference/pubsub/latest/google.cloud.pubsub_v1.subscriber.client.Client>`_.
+For more information about the client options, please see `Publisher Client <https://cloud.google.com/python/docs/reference/pubsub/latest/google.cloud.pubsub_v1.publisher.client.Client>`_ and `Subscriber Client <https://cloud.google.com/python/docs/reference/pubsub/latest/google.cloud.pubsub_v1.subscriber.client.Client>`_.